 - adds significant calories if sugar, cream or artificial or flavored creamers are used

 - exposure to pesticides (unless you drink organic) – coffee is one of the most heavily sprayed crops

 - possible increases of excretion of calcium, magnesium, and potassium, potentially causing electrolyte imbalance

 Why not just switch to decaf?
 Well, it turns out that caffeine inhibits the growth of mycotoxins on coffee beans.
 Decaffeinated coffee is said to contain higher levels of mycotoxins.

-I am not going to bore you with too many details why I decided to quit, but a few of the above mentioned reasons certainly applied to me.
-In a nutshell, I was sick and tired of being sick and tired.
+I am not going to bore you with too many details why I decided to quit, but a few of the above-mentioned reasons certainly applied to me.
+In a nutshell, I was sick and tired of being sick and tired, not to mention waking up with a huge headache early each morning.
 So when my natural health practitioner urged me to give it up, I was all too ready to oblige.

 Today I would like to share with you how I quit the coffee habit with relative ease and why I know you can too!

 I found a solid strategy for quitting coffee the easy way.
 Because at my age, if it’s not easy, it’s just not going to happen.